reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

 ### Create Paginated Data Using Spring REST
 Let's understand how `@JsonCreator` can be used to create paginated data in Spring.
 For this purpose, we will first create a GET endpoint that returns a paged object.
-Here, we have converted the `List<User>` returned from the DB into a paged object as shown below:
+Here, we have converted the `List<User>` returned from the DB into a paged object:
 ````java
     @GetMapping("/userdetails/page")
     public ResponseEntity<Page<UserData>> getPagedUser(